lydiastepanek/pen-loop-dot-io-archive/src/content/posts/yes-the-government-can-ask-for-your-gmail-records.md

 ---
 title: "Yes, the FBI can use your Google search records to convict you.
 And so can Google."
-description: "Until recently, I didn’t realize that police could use my Google search history to convict me of a crime."
 date: 2022-10-03T05:00:00Z
 image: "/images/posts/01.jpg"
 categories: ["cybersecurity"]